coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 - Bad values are 1) superstitious, 2) socially destructive, and 3) not immediate or controllable.

 - When we have poor values - that is, poor standards we set for ourselves and others - we are essentially giving fucks about the things that don't matter, things that in fact make our life worse.
 But when we choose better values, we are able to divert our fucks to something better - toward things that matter, things that improve the state of our well-being and that generate happiness, pleasure and success as side effects.
 - This, is what "self-improvement" is really about: prioritizing better values, choosing better things to give a fuck about.
-Because when you give better fucks, you get better problemss.
+Because when you give better fucks, you get better problems.
 And when you get better problems , you get a better life.

 ## Chapter 5: You are Always Choosing